 What to Expect During an Infusion of a Biologic

-What it’s like to receive an infusion
+What's it like to receive an infusion of a biologic?

 Today I will be focusing on what it’s like to receive an infusion of a biologic medication.
 When I first started dating my boyfriend I was receiving one biologic via infusion in Michigan and he was on another biologic and receiving it in Illinois where he lives.
 I’ve had my infusions done at 3 different locations and have gone with him for his to a couple locations.